mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Intelligence likely arose in response to complex group dynamics and to the constant improvization and experimentation with food sources.
-Tool use was evident by -200,000 with specialist tools developing to ‘solve’ different food problems.
+Tool use was evident by -200,000 with specialist tools developing to 'solve' different food problems.
 By the time of first contact with Vilani explorers in -5000, the Aezorgh were still TL0 and written off as inconsequential primitives.
 Contact with the expanding Vargr in -2400 was much more